M12Shehab/Diagnosing-Bias-and-Variance/README.md

 ## Hardware

-The machine learning models in this repository were trained using NVIDIA GPUs GTX-970 and A100 in the cloud.
+The machine learning models in this repository were trained using NVIDIA GPUs GTX-970 (local-machine) and A100 in the (cloud IaaS Azure).
 For detailed instructions on running the code and reproducing the results, please refer to the documentation in the repository.

+### By Mohammed A. Shehab
 ## Overview

 This repository contains implementations and examples of various machine-learning algorithms and concepts.
 The focus is on understanding and applying these algorithms in a practical setting.